tmtsoftware/csw/docs/src/main/apps/cswlocationserver.md

 `AAS` means Authentication and Authorization Service

-1. Switch to application directory and run this command on all machines where you want Location Server in `local-only` mode and AAS `disabled`.
+1. Run this command on all machines where you want Location Server in `local-only` mode and AAS `disabled`.

+    ```bash
+    //cd to installation directory
+    cd /tmt/apps

+    // run location server
+    ./location-server --clusterPort=3552
     ```
-    ./bin/csw-location-server --clusterPort=3552
-    ```

-2. Switch to application directory and run this command on all machines where you want Location Server in `public mode` and AAS `enabled`.
+2. Run this command on all machines where you want Location Server in `public mode` and AAS `enabled`.
-    ```
+    ```bash
+    //cd to installation directory
+        cd /tmt/apps

+    // run location server
-    ./bin/csw-location-server --clusterPort=3552 --publicNetwork
+    ./location-server --clusterPort=3552 --publicNetwork
     ```

 3. Once the Akka cluster formation is done, start @ref:[AAS](../services/aas.md)